-(Director, Department of Fisheries and Wildlife, to Under Secretary for Lands, Department of Lands and Surveys, 7 May 1970)
+(Director, Department of Fisheries and Wildlife to Under Secretary for Lands, Department of Lands and Surveys, 7 May 1970)

-On 23 October 1970 St Ronans was set aside for the Conservation of Flora and Fauna, and vested in the Western Australian Wildlife Authority (now replaced by the NPNCA).
+On 23 October 1970 St Ronans was set aside for the Conservation of Flora and Fauna, and vested in the Western Australian Wildlife Authority (now the NPNCA).

 St Ronans supports a complex mosaic of vegetation.
 Powderbark woodland on laterite-gravel dominated loams is the most extensive association.
 Lower in the landscape wandoo woodland occurs on grey loam-clays.
 Several small areas of white and yellow sands support marri woodland.
-Various combinations of sheoak, marri, jam and wandoo occur on yellow-brown and grey loams, and are generally associated with granite outcrops.
+Various combinations of sheoak, marri, j am and wandoo occur on yellow-brown and grey loams and are generally associated with granite outcrops.

-The vegetation on St Ronans is distributed as shown in Figure 8, and described below:
+The vegetation on St Ronans is distributed as shown in Figure 8 and described as follows:

-- Granite rock surface with occasional patches of pincushions (Borya nitida).
-Around the edges a THICKET of Thryptomene australis, cliff net-bush (Calothamnus rupestris), sea-urchin hakea (Hakea petiolaris) and Allocasuarina campestris occurs. - Allocasuarina campestris and Thryptomene australis THICKET/HEATH A, 1.5-2.0 m in height, with Thryptomene australis and cliff net-bush THICKET fringing the granite sheets.
-At the northern end of this unit, the association becomes DENSE THICKET to 3 m. - 3.
-LOW HEATH C of Calothamnus sp., Hakea trifurcata, rose cone bush (Isopogon dubius) and scrub sheoak (Allocasuarina humilis).
+- 1. Granite rock surface with occasional patches of pincushions (Borya nitida).
+Around the edges a THICKET of Thryptomene australis, cliff net-bush (Calothamnus rupestris), sea-urchin hakea (Hakea petiotqris) and tamma (Allocasuarina campestris) occurs. - 2.
+Tamma and Thryptomene australis THICKET/HEATH A, 1.5-2.0 m in height, with Thruptomene australis and cliff net-bush THICKET fringing the granite sheets.
+At the northern end of this unit the association becomes DENSE THICKET to 3 m. - 3.
+LOW HEATH C of calothamnus rupestris, Hakea trifurcata, rose cone bush (Isopogon dubius) and scrub sheoak (Allocasuarina humilis). - 4.
+Marri (Eucalyptus calophylla), wandoo (E. wandoo) and jam (Acacia acumnata) OPEN LOW WOODLAND A, 7-10 m in height, over occasional tamma 1.0-1.5 m, over LOW SCRUB A/OPEN LOW SCRUB A of Leptospermum erubescens.
+Jam to 4-5 m becomes dominant around the edges of the numerous outcrops of sheet granite.
+Pincushions occur on the shallow soils associated with the granite.
+Occasional blackboys (Xanthorrhoea preissii) to 2 m occur.

 Figure 8.
 St Ronans Nature Reserve showing features and vegetation associations (identified by number and described in the associated text).
-(Source: Department of Conservation and Land Management, 1985.)